- Evaluate My Situation

 To prevent wasteful duplication of effort, contact one agency at a time.
 If the agency accepts your case, give it a reasonable amount of time to get results, and check back with it before calling another agency.

-Property Standards Division of the Prince George's County Department of Environmental Resources
+Property Standards Division of the Prince George's County Department of Permitting, Inspections, and Enforcement

 Enforces the Prince George's County Housing Code.

 Tel.
 1-800-487-6007 9:00 a.m. - 5:00 p.m., Monday - Friday.

 Gives information and assistance with residential tenant-landlord problems and housing discrimination problems.